Palm Beach County School suspends football season

 Football season for all Palm Beach County schools started last month with an abbreviated season.
-Friday Palm Beach Central announced they're suspending any further games because of COVID-19.
+But it ended Friday for Palm Beach Central High School after the school announced it is suspending any further games because of COVID-19.

 One parent said she found out the season was on hold when her son gave her a call.